 Security can be a problem in public areas like hospitals, so consider leaving expensive jewellery and other valuable items at home.

-Going to hospital can be scary and overwhelming for some children.
-It can also be boring and frustrating, because children have to stay in their rooms or beds.
-In this situation, it’s normal for children and teenagers to behave in some unexpected ways.
+Going to hospital can be overwhelming, boring and frustrating for children.
+It’s normal for children and teenagers to behave in some unexpected ways.

 For example, younger children might express their anxiety or boredom by going back to ‘baby talk’.

 Older children and teenagers might find it frustrating to have less privacy and to need more help from others.
-If your child is feeling frustrated or embarrassed, his feelings might even come out as anger, crankiness or impatience.
+Their feelings might come out as anger, crankiness or impatience.

 And if your child had problems with her behaviour before hospital, it’s more likely this will keep going when she’s in hospital.

-There are a few ways you can handle your child’s behaviour and help your child cope with boredom:
+Here are some ideas for handling your child’s behaviour and helping your child cope with being in hospital:

 - Plan some educational and entertainment activities for while your child is in hospital.
 You can find ideas in our article on managing a hospital stay.

 - Set up ways for your child to keep in contact with family, friends and schoolmates.
-You could do this by asking people to visit at certain times, letting your child use email or social media to keep in touch, or setting up video calls using an iPad, phone or laptop webcam.
+You could do this by asking people to visit, letting your child use email or social media to keep in touch, or setting up video calls.

 - Try to name the emotions your child is going through, and let him know you understand how he feels.
 For example, ‘I wonder whether it’s frustrating to have no privacy in here.
 I’d find that really frustrating too’.